COVID-19 Vaccine Availability

 “A scar can be a psychological reminder of the trauma you experienced,” says Northwestern Medicine Psychologist Stewart A. Shankman, PhD.
 “When people have stressful life events, there’s a cascade of neurobiological responses.
 This cascade effect can also drive depression and anxiety.”

-Dr. Shankman also cautions that just because someone is looking at you or your scar doesn’t mean they’re judging it or you.
+Though it may feel uncomfortable, Dr. Shankman says that just because someone is looking at you or your scar doesn’t mean they’re judging it or you.
 And if your loved one is dealing with a new scar, he suggests being open.
 “If a person seems self-conscious, discuss things out in the open in a supportive way,” he suggests.

-That said, depending on the type of scar, some techniques are available that can improve the appearance of a scar.
-Each year, approximately 170,000 scar revisions are performed in the U.S. Treatment options can include topical therapies, minimally invasive procedures and surgical revision.
-Z-plasty is a plastic surgery technique that improves the cosmetic appearance of scars.
-This technique uses triangular flaps to reduce the scar tension line.
-Dr. Thomas likens this to an optical illusion.
-“It irregularizes the line so your eye doesn’t follow it as much.
-We’re not removing a scar in a true sense, but making a better scar.”
+Depending on the location and the type of scar, there are different techniques that can improve the appearance of a scar.
+Each year, approximately 260,000 scar revisions are performed in the U.S. Treatment options can include topical therapies and minimally invasive procedures such as laser and surgical revision.
+Z-plasty is a plastic surgery technique that may improve the cosmetic appearance of scars.
+This technique uses triangular flaps to reduce pulling on the surrounding skin and make the scar line irregular, so the eye doesn’t follow it as much.